 All at once, he started swinging his hips- wagging, and rubbing his dildo in a vigorous fit while shouting paranoid vulgarities involving my mother, his last five dollars, and what he referenced as “the great pink donkey”.
 Throughout this episode of incoherent depravity, he kept using the name “Charlie”, and at that moment I understood the extent of which he had been denied basic parental involvement- all my life I had been called Jim.

 My coworkers still inquire about the events of that day, but they never ask me about my father- just the cat.

-“Still running over his cat?” they ask, fighting back large, sympathetic smiles.
-To which I can only hang my head and reply, “Yep.
+“Still running over his cat?” they ask.
+To which I hang my head in frustration, “Yep.
 He lied.”

 But I often fantasize about that day in Vietnam, and as I do I can’t help thinking that as he coated me onto that bullet in his moment of sexual epiphany, he had indeed saw potential.